pthak006/ClimateBench/README.md

 After doing all the operations finally the emulator notebooks present in the baseline_models folder can be run and their outputs can be used to run the notebooks present in the analysis_notebooks.

+## Using Docker to Run ClimateBench

+For ease of use, ClimateBench can be run using Docker, which simplifies the setup process.
+This method avoids the need for manual installation and configuration.

+### Prerequisites
+- Docker installed on your system.
+For installation instructions, visit the [Docker website](https://docs.docker.com/get-docker/).

 ### Running ClimateBench with Docker

 1. **Pull the ClimateBench Docker Image**